-Choosing the best phone for kids in 2020 isn't the same as choosing the best phone for anyone else.
+Choosing the best phone for kids in 2020 isn't the same as choosing the best phone for people of other ages.

-When we're looking at the best phones in the US and the best phones in the UK for adults we're looking for phones that do as much as possible, but when it's time to pick the best phone for children we're more interested in what the phones stop our kids from doing.
+When we're ranking the best phones in the US and the best phones in the UK for adults we're looking for phones that do as much as possible, but when recommending the best phones for children we're more interested in what the phones stop our kids from doing.

 For younger children that may mean restricting the device to just calling and texting; for teens, it often means enabling them to use the apps their friends use without encountering the worst that the internet can offer.

-Phone firms make smartphones for children in all shapes and sizes, and that means we can't pick just one: a phone that's great for a seven-year-old won't impress your tweenager.
-Here we've picked the best phones for children in specific age groups based not just on parental controls but on durability, battery life and affordability too.
+Some phone firms make smartphones specifically for children, but most of our picks are phones that are easiest to adapt for a child’s use.
+Also, a phone that's great for a seven-year-old might not impress your teenager.
+Here we've picked the best phones for children in specific age groups based not just on parental controls but on durability, battery life, and affordability.

 To identify the best phones for each age group we set different criteria.
 For the youngest children we focused on extremely simple, rugged devices that enable parents to stay in touch; for older kids, phones that covered the basics without exposing our kids to internet awfulness.
 And for high school students we considered the current crop of affordable smartphones.

 As a rule of thumb, for anyone but the youngest children a phone running iOS 13 or Android 10 (or their successors) is a safe bet: both platforms have excellent parental control features that offer fine-grained control over pretty much everything.

 For young kids

 The Relay is a kind of GPS-enabled walkie-talkie with push-to-talk rather than the familiar calling screen.

 It uses 4G LTE for US-wide range and also connects to Wi-Fi networks you've set up in the parent app, and its battery is good for two days between charges.